pratikpatel8982/yt-dlp-mp4decrypt/README.md

 This is a plugin for yt-dlp that enables decryption of encrypted MP4 files using the `mp4decrypt` command-line tool.
+The files will be decrypted instantly after download and will replace the encrypted files.

 ## Prerequisites